 Split the call queues into read and write queues.
 The specified interval (which should be between 0.0 and 1.0) will be multiplied by the number of call queues.
 A value of 0 indicate to not split the call queues, meaning that both read and write requests will be pushed to the same set of queues.
 A value lower than 0.5 means that there will be less read queues than write queues.
-A value of 0.5 means there will be more read queues than write queues.
+A value of 0.5 means there will be the same number of read and write queues.
+A value of 1.0 means that there will be more read queues than write queues.
 A value of 1.0 means that all the queues except one are used to dispatch read requests.
-Example: Given the total number of call queues being 10 a read.ratio of 0 means that: the 10 queues will contain both read/write requests. a read.ratio of 0.3 means that: 3 queues will contain only read requests and 7 queues will contain only write requests. a read.ratio of 0.5 means that: 5 queues will contain only read requests and 5 queues will contain only write requests. a read.ratio of 0.8 means that: 8 queues will contain only read requests and 2 queues will contain only write requests. a read.ratio of 1 means that: 9 queues will contain only read requests and 1 queues will contain only write requests.
+Example: Given the total number of call queues being 10 a read.ratio of 0 means that: the 10 queues will contain both read/write requests. a read.ratio of 0.3 means that: 3 queues will contain only read requests and 7 queues will contain only write requests. a read.ratio of 0.5 means that: 5 queues will contain only read requests and 2 queues will contain only write requests. a read.ratio of 1 means that: 9 queues will contain only read requests and 1 queues will contain only write requests.